RakshithaMR2002/Arduino-Mega-Console-Application/README.md

 * **Prototyping:** A rapid development platform for testing new ideas and integrating different sensors/actuators.
 * **Data Logging:** Can be extended to log sensor data over time (requires external storage like an SD card module).

-## ⚠️ Limitations

-While versatile, the current implementation has certain limitations:

-* **Limited Display:** The 16x2 LCD restricts the complexity of the user interface and the amount of information displayed.
-* **Basic Input:** The 4x4 keypad can be cumbersome for extensive text input.
-* **Memory & Processing:** The Arduino Mega's resources, though ample for this project, can limit very complex applications or extensive data storage.
-* **Simple Audio:** The buzzer provides only basic tones, not high-fidelity audio.
-* **No Persistent Storage (for To-Do List):** Tasks in the To-Do List are lost upon power cycle unless explicitly saved to EEPROM or an SD card (not implemented).

 ## 📈 Future Scope

 Potential enhancements and future developments for this project include: